 97,958 hours thinking about your looks (makeup, hair, body fat, thigh gap, unwanted facial hair, etc. etc.)

 If you're like me and you're really fed up with the obsession over body image, I'd like to offer fresh, godly perspective on the cultural obsession over physical bodies.

 1. You are not a body, you are a soul.

 (This is a paraphrase of a quote by the writer George MacDonald.
 His original quote is, "You don't have a soul.
 You are a soul.
 You have a body.")

 As a society, we put so much weight on a person's weight.
 But God is solely-focused on your soul.
 (I <3 puns.)
 Where are you spending eternity?
 Are you living in Heaven on earth with the Holy Spirit directing your mind?
 Or is your mind a prison cell for your tortured soul, where you're mentally pinching your fat all the time?

-2. Body image should be seen through the lens of health, not the mirror.
+2. Body image shouldn’t be seen through the mirror.